kannibalox/rtorrent-docs/docs/include-cmd-bt.rst

         ``encryption`` is an alias for ``protocol.encryption.set``.

-        This command takes a comma-separated list of flags, as seen in :term:`strings.encryption`, and uses them to determine how to handle connections to other peers (i.e. tracker and DHT connections are not effected by this setting).
-The flags are all applied simultaneously, which means that certain applied flags may not take effect (e.g. for ``prefer_plaintext,require_rc4``, plaintext will never be used despite the flag being applied). rTorrent has support for both plaintext "encryption" (uses no extra CPU cycles, provides only obfuscation of the header) and RC4 encryption (encrypts the entire header and message, at the cost of a few CPU cycles), with flags to control the behavior of both.
+        This command takes a comma-separated list of flags, as enumerated in :term:`strings.encryption`, and uses them to determine how to handle connections to other peers (i.e. tracker and DHT connections are not effected by this setting).
+The flags are all applied simultaneously, which means that certain applied flags may not take effect (e.g. for ``prefer_plaintext,require_rc4``, plaintext will never be used
+        despite the flag being applied). rTorrent has support for both plaintext "encryption" (uses no extra CPU cycles, provides only obfuscation of the header) and RC4 encryption (encrypts the entire header and message, at the cost of a few CPU cycles), with flags to control the behavior of both.

         * ``none`` – The default, don't attempt any encryption.
         * ``allow_incoming`` – Allow incoming encrypted connections from other peers.